victornguyen/tops/README.md

 ## Development notes

+- The provided API endpoint is currently returning 403.
+Have written the app to use mock data when the endpoint responds with an error.
+This logic is in `src/hooks/useProducts.js`
 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to get a quick scaffold
 - Used [axios](https://github.com/axios/axios) to help with data fetching (we get JSON parsing for free amongst other benefits)
 - Used a custom hook to fetch the product data and manage loading and error state